oroinc/documentation/user/back-office/system/configuration/commerce/design/theme-global.rst

 The following page opens:

 .. image:: /user/img/system/config_commerce/design/design_theme_global.png
+   :alt: Global theme configuration settings

 3. In the **Theme Settings** section, select the theme from the list.
 The theme controls general design of the storefront that defines its look and feel. *Default*, *blank*, and *custom* themes are available out of the box for the storefront.

-   For example, this is how the address book looks in the storefront when for the default and custom themes:
+   For example, this is how the address book looks in the storefront for the default and custom themes:

    **Default theme**

    .. image:: /user/img/system/config_commerce/design/MyProfileAddressBooks.png
+      :alt: A sample of the Address Book menu in the storefront if the default theme is enabled

    **Custom theme**

    .. image:: /user/img/system/config_commerce/design/address_book_compact.png
+      :alt: A sample of the Address Book menu in the storefront if the custom theme is enabled

 4. In the **Page Templates** section, select the product page template from the list.